How Legal is Sports Betting?

 Perils and Profits

 Risky wagering is a public health concern, affecting adults and children alike.
-With the continual development of a range of new gambling products and the marketing for these products, minors are exposed to gambling more than ever before.
+With the continual development of a range of new gambling products and the marketing for these products, it exposes minors to gambling more than ever before.

-Many calls to develop strategies to protect individuals from unsafe gambling products are made, but to date, very little is known about the dynamics that may influence children’s attitudes towards these products.
+Many insist on developing strategies to protect individuals from unsafe gambling products.
+But to date, one knows very little about the dynamics that may influence children’s attitudes towards these products.
 Currently, studies explore children’s gambling attitudes and consumption targets, including the range of consumer socialization factors that may influence these behaviors and outlooks.

 “The only true wisdom is in knowing you know nothing.”